conversejs/converse.js/docs/source/developer_api.rst

 get
 ~~~

-Returns an object representing a multi user chatbox (room).
+Returns an object representing a multi user chat (room).
 It takes 3 parameters:

 * the room JID (if not specified, all rooms will be returned).